Some of the links in this post may be affiliate links. See our disclosure for more info.

 Whether it’s an aid to personal growth or a form of therapy, research has shown that writing things down can be enormously helpful.
-So whether you’re brand new to journaling or an experienced writer, exploring your writing voice is a fantastic way better understand our daily thoughts and goals.
+So whether you’re brand new to journaling or an experienced writer, exploring your written voice is a fantastic way to understand your daily thoughts and goals better.

-Similar to why we kept diaries as kids – to recall the events of a day, to understand our feelings, or to explore new ideas – either as a requirement for school or for personal enjoyment.
-In much the same way, journaling as an adult can be the door into a stronger mindfulness practice.
+Many of us kept diaries as kids – to recall the events of a day, to understand our feelings, or to explore new ideas – either as a requirement for school or for personal enjoyment.
+In much the same way, journaling as an adult can be the key to a healthy mindfulness practice.

-Setting a writing goal doesn’t need to be time-consuming or complicated and doesn’t even require a deep love of writing.
+Setting a writing goal doesn’t have to be time-consuming or complicated, and it doesn’t even require a deep love of writing.
 It’s simply about expressing your ideas in a manner that is open-ended and unrestricted.

 Your ideas kept in a journal are for no one other than yourself, require no particular format, and have no right or wrong outcome.

-Explore these five tactics for weaving journaling practice into your daily life, and make a start today.
+Explore our five tips for weaving journaling practice into your daily life, and make a start today.

 Daily Journal Idea #1: Morning Dream Journal